lxii/dwh-assignment/README.md

 First, the data is copied from production to bronze database.

+Then in silver columns are renamed for consistency, timestamps are truncated to minutes and converted to UTC, assuming that is a system timezone.

+In gold layer the analytical views are created.

-The following data quality checks can be enabled that can lead to insights about production issues:
+To-do: the following data quality checks can be enabled that can lead to insights about production issues:

 1. general constraint violations: checking how many constraints (null or out-of-check values).
 2. groups without admins.
 3. outdated event rsvps after the event dates.

+### Handling deletions
+Depending on the production architecture we can do the following to optimize the deletions from the data warehouse:

+1. Index (z-order) on the keys subject to deletion.
+2. Hashing (using surrogate ids), anonymizing and obfuscating the dataset along with extracting identifiable information into a smaller dimension.
+This will enable to run deletions on smaller dimension, removing the reidentification risk from remaining datasets.

+### Handling changes

+In order to capture the cases when users accept or reject the event multiple times, it is better to use slowly changing dimension type 2.
+In this case, in ETL we don't update the records based on `event_id` + `member_id`, instead we add a new row for each change.

+That way we can track historical signup rate for events.

 ## 3. Production considerations